nus-cs2103-AY2425S1/ip/docs/README.md

 To list all tasks:
 `list`

+This will display a full overview of all tasks, their statuses, and any associated details.

 ### Find Tasks by Keyword
 To find tasks that contain a specific keyword:
 `find <keyword>`